DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Item: ``PF``
 ^^^^^^^^^^^^

-Matches packets addressed to the physical function of the device.
+Matches traffic originating from (ingress) or going to (egress) the physical function of the current device.

-If the underlying device function differs from the one that would normally receive the matched traffic, specifying this item prevents it from reaching that device unless the flow rule contains a `Action: PF`_.
-Packets are not duplicated between device instances by default.

-- Likely to return an error or never match any traffic if applied to a VF device.
+If supported, should work even if the physical function is not managed by the application and thus not associated with a DPDK port ID.

 - Can be combined with any number of `Item: VF`_ to match both PF and VF traffic.
 - ``spec``, ``last`` and ``mask`` must not be set.